Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha1.rst

 Implementation on FPGA
 ======================

-The internal structure of SHA-1 is shown in the figure below:
+The internal structure of SHA-1 is shown in the following figure:

 .. image:: /images/internal_structure_of_sha1.png
    :alt: Structure of SHA-1
    :width: 100%
    :align: center

-As we can see from the figures, the hash calculation can be partitioned into two parts.
+As seen from the figures, the hash calculation can be partitioned into two parts.

-* The pre-processing part pads or splits the input message which is comprised by a stream of 32-bit words into fixed sized blocks (512-bit for each).
+* The pre-processing part pads or splits the input message, which is comprised by a stream of 32-bit words into fixed sized blocks (512-bit for each).

 * The digest part iteratively computes the hash values.
 Loop-carried dependency is enforced by the algorithm itself, thus this part cannot reach an initiation interval (II) = 1.